rizzomage/ai-programmers-final/README.md

 # Technical Approach
 The application will be constructed of a front-end UI that is fed information for display from a multi-agent process.

 The front-end will track progress through steps for each policy and/or document transformation into one or more decision assets.
 This will include mandatory pauses for HITL output evaluation - with automated notification to the user(s) necessary to provide review and approval - and the ability for human modification of a step's output before approving it as input to the next step, as well as metrics tracking (eg. how often outputs are tweaked before approval, etc.).
-As this is an internal company platform, it will leverage single sign-on authentication.
+As this is an internal company platform, it will leverage single sign-on authentication, with different security access levels governing who can edit/approve at each step pause.

 The back-end stepped process will run as follows.
 Geared steps are expected to leverage AI, while scripted steps should not require an LLM.